What is Computer Telephony Integration?

 - Automatic callback: Automatic call-back allows customers to be contacted at their leisure, rather than wait on hold, which is often a trial of one’s patience.
 By being placed in a queue, customers know they will be called back, and are freed up to go about their day.
 This feature increases customer satisfaction by saving the customer time and frustration.

 - Click-to-call: Adding a click-to-call button lets customers with their own CTI to call without having to dial your number.
-By saving your customers effort, you can increase their overall user experience.
+By saving your customers some effort, you can increase their overall user experience.

 These features vastly improve the user experience of a business phone system.
 They are the fruit of the added flexibility and modularity of computer telephony integration.
 Alongside the various integrations we touched upon earlier, these features can make your business phone system into a complete solution to improves the entire customer life cycle.